DawsonBodenhamer/AdorableHamsterPets-Public/announcements/messages/curseforge_moty_vote.md

 - **Drop some support** in the comments on [Noxus’ YouTube video](https://youtu.be/W13nCbH776w)
   - Apparently some people think the mod is “too small” to deserve a win, which is… kind of wild.
 I’m choosing to interpret that as “they haven’t been pelted by a flying hamster yet.”
 Lol

+---

-Thanks for getting us this far!
+Thanks for getting the mod this far!
 I appreciate you <3